microsoft/vscode-docs/docs/editor/debugging.md

 Debugging of Node.js-based applications is supported on Linux, macOS, and Windows out of the box with VS Code.
 Many other scenarios are supported by [VS Code extensions](https://marketplace.visualstudio.com/vscode/Debuggers?sortBy=Downloads) available in the Marketplace.

-### I do not see any launch configurations in the debug view drop-down.
+### I do not see any launch configurations in the Run view drop-down.
 What is wrong?

 The most common problem is that you did not set up `launch.json` or there is a syntax error in that file.
 Alternatively, you might need to open a folder, since no-folder debugging does not support launch configurations.